Christians on social media-the purpose, the perils, the promise

 Antibacterial hand gel was everywhere, along with reminders to use it.

-Outside of every food venue there were containers and a crew member there to dispense it to you.
+Outside of every food venue, there were containers and a crew member there to dispense it to you.

-There were strict warning about what not to put into the toilets.
+There were strict warnings about what not to put into the toilets.
 As we heard at the introductory session, “If one toilet on a cruise ship backs up, they all back up.”
 Not a pleasant thought.

 a sign- IMPORTANT-please do not throw foreign objects into the toilet bowl.